tummfm/chemtrain/docs/algorithms/difftre.md

 $x^{(i)}$.

-To accelerate the resampling and use the full computational capabilities of a GPU, DiffTRe enables to sample from vectorized simulations.
+To accelerate the resampling and use the full computational capabilities of a GPU, DiffTRe enables to sample from multiple simulations in parallel, using the vectorization capabilities of JAX.
-To seed the vectorized simulations, DiffTRe chooses initial states from the simulated trajectory, with probability corresponding to their weight.
+Additionally, DiffTRe provides the option to re-seed these parallel simulations by choosing initial states from the simulated trajectory, with probability corresponding to their weight.
-Since the velocities are independent of the positions, it additionally selects the particle velocities from distinct replicas.
+In principle, this resampling of initial states enables a faster convergence of the simulated trajectories to the new equilibrium distribution.

 ## Toy Example